 Conakry Profile

-Conakry ProfileIn 1895 it became part of French West Africa comprised of Mauritania, Senegal, French Sudan (now Mali), French Guinea, Cote d'Ivoire (Ivory Coast), Upper Volta (now Burkina Faso), Dahomey (now Benin) and Niger and was ruled by a lieutenant governor, under the Governor General in Dakar until independence in 1958.
-Today Conakry has faded from the days when it was known as the "Paris of Africa".
-Its population now stands at some 1,938,000 (2020) and the city operates as the country's administrative and economic centre with much of that economic activity centering around the city's port which exports treated bauxite as well as consumables including bananas, oranges, pineapples, coffee, palm produce, and fish.
+Much of that economic activity centers around the city's port which is one of the busiest in West Africa, handling a significant portion of the country's exports and imports.
+These include treated bauxite as well as consumables including bananas, oranges, pineapples, coffee, palm produce, and fish.
 As well as bauxite production, other industries in Conakry consist of printing, automobile assembly, and the manufacture of aluminum utensils and plastics as well as being a short distance from industrial plants engaged in textile, tobacco, furniture, bricks, explosive and shoe and clothing production.

 Conakry Profile